slugbyte/www.slugbyte.com/src/components/blog/for-the-lulz/index.md

 * [Colossal Cave Adventure](http://www.catb.org/~esr/open-adventure/) was written in 1975.
 It was part spelunking simulation of the real [Colossal Cave](https://www.google.com/maps/place/Colossal+Cave+Mountain+Park/@32.0620549,-110.6357057,17z/data=!3m1!4b1!4m5!3m4!1s0x86d668ac8da645bd:0x35a07e7864dd8bb7!8m2!3d32.0620549!4d-110.633517?hl=en) and part fantasy puzzle game.
 IT'S EPIC.

 * [Zork 1](https://if.illuminion.de/infocom.html) was written in 1980.
 You play as a treasure hunter venturing into a dangerous ancient empire in seek of great wealth.
-* [Planetfall](https://github.com/historicalsource/planetfall/blob/master/COMPILED/planetfall.z3). was written in 1983.
+* [Planetfall](https://github.com/historicalsource/planetfall/blob/master/COMPILED/planetfall.z3) was written in 1983.
 Planetfall is a space adventure.
 You are a lowly ensign on a starship.
-After sudden explosions on you ship you find your self in an escape pod which crash lands on a nearby planet.
+After sudden explosions on your ship you find your self in an escape pod which crash lands on a nearby planet.

 ### Rouge-like
 Rouge-like games are turn based roll play dungeon crawl games with randomly generated levels.
 They are highly inspired by tabletop games like Dungeons and Dragons.
 Rouge-likes got their name because the first of their kind was named [rouge](https://en.wikipedia.org/wiki/Rogue_(video_game)), written in 1980.